Those spare Allen wrenches and $2 tape measure from Ikea aren't going to cut it if you're making real home improvements.

 The best way to find the perfect drill: Find one you can hold above your head comfortably for 30 to 45 seconds.

 And don't bother fussing over the brand.
 Store-brand drills can be just as quality as the major labels.
 "You can find a great drill, especially during sale season, for $70 to $100."

 When most DIY newbies think of saws, they think of the rotating blade attached to a table.
 Not your best starter saw.
 "A table saw will take your fingers off," Allen warns.

 For the sake of your digits, a simple, cordless jigsaw is a better choice.
-A jigsaw also is lightweight enough to carry and cut wherever you need, and versatile enough to cut delicate pieces like trim or molding — it can even cut curves when needed.
+A jigsaw also is lightweight enough to carry wherever you need and versatile enough to cut delicate pieces like trim or molding.
+It can even cut curves when needed.